Murray's Pomade

 A tin of Murray's Superior Hair Dressing Pomade.

 A range of Murray's products in a Dutch drugstore.

-Murray's Superior Products Co. is a hair pomade company founded in 1925, best known for creating Murray's Superior Hair Dressing Pomade.
-Since then, the original Murray's remains a popular pomade in pharmacies and grocery stores.
+Murray's Superior Products Co. is a hair pomade company founded in 1925.
 The original Murray's is an oil-based pomade with a very thick and waxy consistency.

 History

 Murray's was originally developed as a heavy-holding waxy pomade by C.D.
 Murray in 1925.
 The target consumer was initially black, however the pomade reached out to a wider audience beyond the projected group of consumers.
 Murray believed that it could be a quality, inexpensive, and successful product and thus began to sell it out of his Chicago barbershop.
 In 1959 a pharmacist named Harry Berlin began to sell it from his Detroit pharmacy, working closely with Murray's family to market the product.

 As of 2017, the Murray's company produces a variety of different products out of their Detroit-based factory.